 - the finance companies, which may not accept funds from the public for terms of less than two years unless an exception has been granted and whose business is also limited by their statutes.
+They comprise in - 153 - France particular the institutions known previously as financial establishments (établissements financiers), whose business includes, among other things, the granting of credit and involvement in securities transactions:

-They comprise in - the specialised financial institutions to which the State has entrusted permanent tasks in the public interest; they may not carry out banking operations other than those relating to those tasks except in a subsidiary rôle.
+- the specialised financial institutions to which the State has entrusted permanent tasks in the public interest; they may not carry out banking operations other than those relating to those tasks except in a subsidiary rôle.